richplastow/generic-user-server/README.md

 Responds with an array of collection names.
 Can only be accessed by superadmins.

+__`GET /collections/:COLLECTION_NAME`__

+Responds with the full contents of a collection, as a JSON object where document IDs are keys, and documents are sub-objects.
+Can only be accessed by superadmins.

 __`GET /domains`__

 Responds with an array of domain names.
 Can only be accessed by superadmins.